kneyghtchartboost/articles/documentation/ios/caching.md

 ## Notes on Caching

 - Each named location has it's own cache.
 If you simply call `[cb cacheInterstitial]` without specifying a location, the "Default" location is used.
-- Caching is recommended for the best performance, but be consious of data usage for your users.
+- Caching is recommended for the best performance, but be conscious of data usage for your users.
 - Cached interstitials automatically expire after 24 hours.
 - Interstitial requests are asynchronous.
 Keep this in mind if you cache many interstitials while loading other data for your app.
 - ProTip: Use the `didDismissInterstitial` delegate method to automatically re-cache interstitials like this: